 Health insurance is a product that covers your medical expenses.
 Like auto insurance covers your car if you get into an accident, health insurance covers you if you get sick or injured.
 Health insurance also covers preventive care – i.e., doctors visits and tests before you get sick.

 Health insurance doesn’t always cover 100% of your costs.
 In fact, it’s designed to share costs with you up until a certain point, called the out-of-pocket limit.
 After you hit the out-of-pocket limit, health insurance will pay 100% of your health care costs.

 There are a few ways that health insurance companies might share costs with you, and they make up major features of your health insurance plan that you need to be aware of: your deductible, your copayment, your coinsurance, and your out-of-pocket limit.
 We’ll discuss them in more detail in our “Key features” section below.

-All health insurance plans need to cover the ten essential benefits.
-In addition to the ten essential benefits, health insurance plans must meet certain affordability standards, as well as other rules that vary on a state-by-state basis, in order to be included on a government-run health insurance exchange.
-Off-exchange plans, so called because they are not sold on government-run exchanges, must also cover the ten essential benefits and meet certain federal standards in order to be considered qualifying health coverage.
+All health insurance plans need to cover the 10 essential benefits.
+In addition to the 10 essential benefits, health insurance plans must meet certain affordability standards, as well as other rules that vary on a state-by-state basis, in order to be included on a government-run health insurance exchange.
+Off-exchange plans, so called because they are not sold on government-run exchanges, must also cover the 10 essential benefits and meet certain federal standards in order to be considered qualifying health coverage.
 These consumer protections closed loopholes that caused financial problems for policyholders in the past.

-As outlined by the Affordable Care Act (the ACA, also known as Obamacare), all American citizens must have qualifying health coverage.
-If you don’t, you’ll have to pay a fee on your federal tax return.
-The tax fee is calculated in one of two ways:
+Through 2018, as outlined in the Affordable Care Act (the ACA, also known as Obamacare), all American citizens needed to have qualifying health coverage, which was called the individual mandate.
+If they didn’t, they had to pay a fee on their federal tax return.
+The tax fee was calculated in one of two ways, and you would have paid whatever was higher: